iorchard/sparring/README.rst

 * funcbot: functional/scenario testing robot
 * cdbot: continuous delivery testing robot
-* perfbot: performance testing robot
+* perfbot: performance testing robot (Not yet included!
+It will be included in the future.)

 Use docker command to run them.